afontenot/pyweight/docs/md/Introduction.md

 # Welcome to Pyweight!

-Pyweight is a simple desktop application for managing an individual's weight.
+Pyweight is a simple desktop application for managing your weight.
 Pyweight makes it easy to track your weight over time and can suggest changes to the number of calories you are eating to help you hit targets for weight loss, gains, or even maintenance.